Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_18.png' width=700>

-Let’s now use the road network from `UK Open Map Data` to see which road segments have good coverage and which do not.
+Let’s now use the road network from `NL Open Map Data` to see which road segments have good coverage and which do not.
 To intersect the road layer with the H3 signal strength layer, we will split the road geometries onto its minimal road segments and compute the H3 index for the centroid of each segment.
 We will then join on the H3 index and keep as 'No signal' all of the road segments with no coverage or coverage of under "30".

 Then when each original road segment has an ID from 1 to n (total points in Linestring) we can create the Linestring from each point to the following point with the `ST_COLLECT` function.